tgwalker93/friend-finder/README.md

 # Friend Finder

 A simple `NodeJS` application that allows users to answer questions about themselves, and they are matched with the closest person in the friend.js file.
 Each person in the friends.js file is made up, I plan to add a back-end for this where users can match with other users.
-Each questions is calculated by a number from 1 (strongly disagree) to 5 (strongly agree), and the user is matched by finding a person in the friends.js file with the smallest difference.
+Each question is calculated by a number from 1 (strongly disagree) to 5 (strongly agree).
+The user is matched by finding a person in the friends.js file with the smallest difference.

 ## View Live